 Only 35% of adolescent girls are fully vaccinated against HPV, compared to 70-80% for other common adolescent vaccines.

-PolicyLab developed a 3-part clinician-focused decision support intervention (education, electronic health record-based alerts, and feedback), and a family-focused decision support intervention (automated reminder phone calls that also directed families to an educational website).
-In a 1-year clinical trial, 22 primary care practices within The Children’s Hospital of Philadelphia Pediatric Research Consortium were randomized to receive clinician-focused decision support or not.
-Within these practices, 22,486 girls aged 11-17 and due for the HPV vaccine dose 1, 2, or 3 were randomized to receive family-focused decision support or not.
-This resulted in 4 study groups: clinician and family-focused decision support, clinician-focused only, family-focused only, and no support.
+PolicyLab developed a three-part clinician-focused decision support intervention (education, electronic health record-based alerts, and feedback), and a family-focused decision support intervention (automated reminder phone calls that also directed families to an educational website).
+In a one-year clinical trial, 22 primary care practices within Children’s Hospital of Philadelphia's Pediatric Research Consortium were randomized to receive clinician-focused decision support or not.
+Within these practices, 22,486 girls ages 11-17 who were due for the HPV vaccine dose 1, 2, or 3 were randomized to receive family-focused decision support or not.
+This resulted in four study groups: clinician and family-focused decision support, clinician-focused only, family-focused only and no support.
 We measured effectiveness of the decision support by comparing final vaccination rates and time to vaccination between the study groups.